By Brooke Hatfield

 University of Georgia

-"The idea was, can we use (gypsum wallboards) to improve the soil?" said Julia Gaskin, an extension service land applications specialist with the University of Georgia College of Agricultural and Environmental Sciences.
+"The problem occurs when raw chitterlings are cleaned in the kitchen," said Judy Harrison, an extension service food specialist with the University of Georgia College of Family and Consumer Sciences.

 Harrison said cross-contamination from raw chitterlings onto kitchen surfaces, food, toys, bottles and pacifiers is to blame for the spread of Yersinia.

 While anyone who consumes the bacteria is susceptible, Harrison said most cases in Georgia occur in children less than 5 years old.
 These cases often occur in children under 2 who aren't even eating chitterlings.